mjohnson518/supernova-web/docs/nova-docs/technical-docs/quantum-security.md

 # Quantum-Resistant Cryptography and Security Hardening

-This document outlines the quantum-resistant cryptography and security hardening features implemented in Phase 3 of the Supernova blockchain project.
+This document outlines the quantum-resistant cryptography and security hardening features implemented in Phase 3 of the Supernova blockchain project, now at version 0.7.5.

+## Current Implementation Status

+As of version 0.7.5, the quantum resistance features are approximately **98% complete**.
+All major quantum signature schemes have been fully implemented and integrated with the validation framework.
+Recent work has focused on resolving type system issues and improving the cohesion between the validation framework and quantum signature verification.

 ## Quantum-Resistant Cryptography